Office Hours Fall 2016Tuesday, Thursday 10:30 -- 11:30

 B.S., Truman State University, 1994

-Somewhere between Mars and Jupiter, approximately 280-miles from the Sun, there is an asteroid with Julie Ziffer’s name on it.
+Somewhere between Mars and Jupiter, approximately 400 million kilometers from the Sun, there is an asteroid with Julie Ziffer’s name on it.
 Dr. Ziffer earned this rare honor from the International Astronomical Union (IAU) in recognition for her role in unraveling one of astronomy’s great science: how did life begin on Earth?